PyGSDR/PyGS/README.md

   from PyGS.ReconstructionMisc import reconstruction

   # Please specify the path to where the "examples" folder is saved.
-  # Parameter settings here need extra files in the "examples" folder.
+  # Parameter settings here are supported by files in the "examples" folder.
   # You may follow the instruction to start over with the initial settings.

   rootDir = '/home/ychen/Desktop/PyGS/examples/'